checkly/docs.checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 ### General runtime variables

-The setup and teardown runtime also exposes a set of generic variables you can use to figure out what check, check type etc. you are running.
-Again, these are accessible by using `process.env.CHECK_NAME` for example.
+[The setup and teardown runtime](/docs/runtimes/) also exposes a set of environment variables (e.g. process.env.CHECK_NAME) to figure out what check, check type etc. you are running.

 | property                  | description                                                | type   |
 |---------------------------|------------------------------------------------------------|--------|